TheBlueFireFox/writing-an-interpreter/README.md

 # writing-an-interpreter
-Bases in the Writing an Interpreter in Go book
+Based on the Writing an Interpreter in Go book